pramodya1994/greetings/Module.md

-Prints "Hello!" with a main function.
+Prints greetings as the output to the command line.

-# sayHello
+# greetings
-Prints "Hello!" as the output to the command line using a hello function.
+Prints greetings as the output to the command line.